What Does a Urologist Treat?

 5. Enlarged Prostate

-Benign prostatic hyperplasia (BPH), commonly known as enlarged prostate, is a common problem for aging men.
+Benign prostatic hyperplasia (BPH), or enlarged prostate, is a common problem for aging men.
+A healthy prostate is important because it supports sperm nourishment and transport.
 Because of the prostate’s close proximity to the bladder, BPH can cause problems with urination such as frequent urges to urinate, dribbling, or inability to urinate.
+Tests for BPH include a digital rectal exam, blood and imaging tests, a urine flow study, and examination with a cystoscope.

 6. Male and Female Incontinence